wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-=How does the WooCommerce Rewards plugin work?= Merchants can create a reward point management system using this plugin.
+=How does the WooCommerce Rewards plugin work?= Merchants can create a WooCommerce rewards point management system using this plugin.
 In this point reward system, customers get rewarded with loyalty points for their store activities like purchases, signup, referral, and many more.
 Customers can further redeem earned point value as a discount for their purchase.

 =Who can use the points WooCommerce plugin?=
 Any WooCommerce store owner who wants to build a loyalty rewards program for their customers can use this plugin.